Ergomar Sublingual Tablets

 Ergomar Sublingual Tablets - Clinical Pharmacology

-Ergotamine is a alpha adrenergic blocking agent with a direct stimulating effect on the smooth muscle of peripheral and cranial blood vessels and produces depression of central vasomotor centers.
+Ergotamine is an alpha adrenergic blocking agent with a direct stimulating effect on the smooth muscle of peripheral and cranial blood vessels and produces depression of central vasomotor centers.
 The compound also has the properties of serotonin antagonism.
 In comparison to hydrogenated ergotamine, the adrenergic blocking actions are less pronounced and vasoconstrictive actions are greater.

 Pharmacokinetic interactions (increased blood levels of ergotamine) have been reported in patients treated orally with ergotamine and macrolide antibiotics (e.g., troleandomycin, clarithromycin, erythromycin), and in patients treated orally with ergotamine and protease inhibitors (e.g. ritonavir) presumably due to inhibition of cytochrome P450 3A metabolism of ergotamine (See CONTRAINDICATIONS).
 Ergotamine has also been shown to be an inhibitor of cytochrome P450 3A catalyzed reactions.
 No pharmacokinetic interactions involving other cytochrome P450 isoenzymes are known.